pvinis/stevenhicks.me/blog/2020/01/2019-in-review.md

 The things I'm most focused on for the next year:

 - Continuing to find balance.
 I want my kids and my wife to get the best me, instead of the leftovers of a person stretched too thin.
-My scary thing for 2020 is to devote more time to **myself**.
+My scary thing for 2020 is to devote more time to **myself** and my family.

+- Undoing some very old habits and patterns.
+I quickly fall back into bad habits during intense but important conversations.
+I'm working hard with my therapist to break free from these loops in 2020.

-- Running a marathon on trail.
+- Running a marathon (or 50k) on trail.
 Five years ago I said "I can't imagine ever wanting to run more than 6 miles," but here I am ¯\\\_(ツ)\_/¯.
-It will take way more structure - I'll need to follow a training plan more closely than I ever have.
+I really want "ultrarunner" to become part of my identity.
+It will take way more structure - I'll need to follow a training plan more closely than I ever have to run that long.

 Aside from that, we'll see.